FAQ

 Bringing over years of historical data takes longer, but the import tools do the heavy lifting.

-Professional includes a full organization export — chart of accounts, transactions, contacts, funds, projects, bank accounts, GIK categories, and fixed assets — as a bundled CSV download.
-Professional
+Every plan includes a full organization export — chart of accounts, transactions, contacts, funds, projects, bank accounts, in-kind contribution categories, and fixed assets — as a bundled CSV download.
+All Plans

 Three tiers, all with fund accounting included.